vboyev-MSFT/defender-docs/defender-endpoint/managing-exclusions.md

 - tier2
 ---

-# Managing Exclusions Reference
+# Managing exclusions reference

 Each version of Defender for Endpoint provides management of exclusions via the supported management tools.
+This article summarizes how you can configure exclusions using various management tools.

-## Managing Exclusions for Windows
+## Manage exclusions for Windows devices

-### Defender portal
+### The Microsoft Defender portal

 Many exclusions can be managed from the [Microsoft Defender portal](https://security.microsoft.com).